Published: March 15, 2023 • Updated: May 01, 2023 • 4 min read

 The most common format I’ve seen is asking:

 Write these on the whiteboard as two columns, and give everyone five to ten minutes to jot down their thoughts on Post-Its.
-When finished, have people place their Post-Its on the whiteboard under the appropriate column.
+When time is up, have people place their Post-Its on the whiteboard under the appropriate column.

-If tensions are high on the team, you can anonymize the feedback with online tools like Easy Retro.
+If tensions are high on the team, you can anonymize the feedback by conducting the retro online and anonymously, via the many tools that now exist to support this.
+For fully-remote teams, you’re doing this anyway.

 💡Pro tip: mix up the retro format.
-Next time, ask:
+On the next retro, ask:

 Or, try one of the dozens of retro formats you can find online.
-Mixing up the format wakes people up and elicits better feedback.
+I’ve found that mixing up the format wakes people up and elicits better feedback.

 When you’ve finished collecting feedback, pick a team member to read the Post-Its.
 I like to delegate this task to a different person each time to increase participation.